ElecYT/rank-pack-generator/README.md

 ---

 ## Support
 If you encounter issues, ensure Python and dependencies are correctly installed.
 For further assistance, check the error messages or reinstall the dependencies.
+If all else fails, create an issue on github.

 Enjoy customizing your Minecraft ranks!